srl295/node-website/doc/about/core-team/meetings/2015-04-16/minutes.md

 * People don't want extra meetings - may be a little disorganized

-TJ: - hard but necessry- there's a lto of work to do around merging two projects
+TJ: - hard but necessary -- there's a lot of work to do around merging two projects

-* need to work together to maintain stable release (LTS/platform etc) has to be comfitable integrating into the entire project
+* need to work together to maintain stable release (LTS/platform etc) has to be comfortable integrating into the entire project
 * innovation + ideals of LTS working group.
 Required amount of tension
 * hopefully good agendas

 SRL: more of a concatenation than a merge. agenda and time management will become critical

 TJ: time management - "we have 5 minutes to discuss this".

 * proposed time is "Wednesday and it has been 1pm-2pm pacific since PDT kicked in (it was noon-1 before that)."

 ALL: This time seemed good